tartley/tartley.github.io/posts/overhauled-manual-for-epomaker-galaxy80-keyboard.md

 I really like it!
 Although since pulling the trigger I've seen that Reddit doesn't like Epomaker.
 I'm just not going to read those posts for now.

-As seems traditional with all keyboards, the manual is quite hard to read.
-Here's [my overhauled manual](/files/2024/Keyboard-Ecomaker-Galaxy80-tri-mode-mine.pdf), for future reference.

 **Update**: The incantations needed to get function keys working the way you want them to on Ubuntu :eyeroll: etc. Despite the mention of 'apple' in here,